Fantasy Football: The Third Year Wide Receiver Breakout

 Mid and Late Round Draft Picks

 There were a total of 31 WRs drafted in the 2016 draft.
 I’ll list them all at the end of this article, but a few players could emerge given a few breaks this season.
 Each of these WRs finds themselves mired in the middle of their team’s depth charts.
-Miami Dolphin Leonte Caroo, New England Patriot Malcolm Mitchell, Tennessee Titan Tajae Sharp, and Kansas City Chief Demarcus Robinson have all had a few moments in the spotlight, but are all stuck in situations with proven talents ahead of them and newly signed players blocking their way.
+Miami Dolphin Leonte Carroo, New England Patriot Malcolm Mitchell, Tennessee Titan Tajae Sharpe, and Kansas City Chief Demarcus Robinson have all had a few moments in the spotlight, but are all stuck in situations with proven talents ahead of them and newly signed players blocking their way.

 Undrafted Free Agents